Exponential Separations in Symmetric Neural Networks: Discussion

 \subsection{Limitations}

 The major limitation of this result is the restriction to analytic functions.
-Although analytic symmetric functions nevertheless appear crucially in the study of exactly solvable quantum systems~\parencite{langmann2005method}, this assumption may be be overly strict for general problems of learning symmetric functions.
-We nevertheless conjecture that these bounds will still hold even allowing for non-analytic activations, and consider this an exciting question for future work. \paragraph{Acknowledgements:} This work has been partially supported by the Alfred P. Sloan Foundation, NSF RI-1816753, NSF CAREER CIF-1845360, and NSF CCF-1814524.
+Although analytic symmetric functions nevertheless appear crucially in the study of exactly solvable quantum systems~\parencite{langmann2005method, beau2021parent}, this assumption may be be overly strict for general problems of learning symmetric functions.
+We nevertheless conjecture that these bounds will still hold even allowing for non-analytic activations, and consider this an exciting question for future work.
+Additionally, whether the hard function $g$ can be efficiently learned with gradient descent remains unclear, and future work could touch on the learnability. \paragraph{Acknowledgements:} This work has been partially supported by the Alfred P. Sloan Foundation, NSF RI-1816753, NSF CAREER CIF-1845360, and NSF CCF-1814524.

 \appendixpage \startcontents[sections] \printcontents[sections]{l}{1}{ }